Oleksandr190378/data-computing/README.md

 If you want to use the pre-trained model and tokenizer, follow these steps:

 1. **Load the pre-trained model and tokenizer**:
+   - Link: Model Weights on Google Drive
-   - The model and tokenizer are already saved in the `model/mountain_ner_bert/` directory.
+   - Download and place  in the model/mountain_ner_bert directory.

 2. **Make predictions**:
    - Use the `inference.py` script to make predictions on new sentences.